Skip to main content

 Remarks

-Store information that user consent was revoked and inform SDK service that it should stop if it is running.
-Subsequent calls to hgsdk_start() will not be allowed to start SDK service.
+• Persists that user consent was revoked and informs the SDK service that it should stop if running.

 hgsdk_is_opted_in